10 Photos That Will Make You Book a Trip to Santorini

 Red Beach

-Red Beach is a striking contrast to Santorini’s typical white-and-blue palette, where rugged, otherworldly landscape where crimson volcanic-rock cliffs, shaped by centuries of wind and waves, plunge into the turquoise Aegean waters below.
-Whether viewed from the winding path above or from the sea on a small boat from the ancient town of Akrotiri, Red Beach is a breathtaking reminder of Santorini’s tumultuous volcanic beauty.
+Red Beach is a striking contrast to Santorini’s typical white-and-blue palette, where a rugged, mars-like landscape of crimson volcanic-rock cliffs, shaped by centuries of wind and waves, plunge into the turquoise Aegean waters below.
+Whether viewed from the winding and ever-crumbling path above or from the sea on a small boat from the ancient town of Akrotiri, Red Beach is a breathtaking reminder of Santorini’s tumultuous volcanic beauty.

 the heart of santorini

-Hidden along the rugged cliffs of Megalochori, the Heart of Santorini is a natural wonder.
-The heart-shaped opening in the rock perfectly frames the endless blue of the Aegean, where white-sailed boats drift across the water below.
-This secluded spot is often missed by visitors is a quiet escape from the bustle of Fira and Oia.
-Through the heart’s smooth, wind-sculpted edges, the caldera stretches into the horizon, where white-sailed boats drift across the water below.
-At sunset, the evening light spills through the opening, casting a warm glow on the white stone, making it one of Santorini’s most romantic hidden gems.
+Hidden in the rugged cliffs of Megalochori, the Heart of Santorini is a natural wonder on the island.
+The heart-shaped opening in the rock perfectly frames the endless blue of the Aegean, where boats drift across the water below.
+This secluded spot is often missed by visitors, and is a quiet escape from the bustle of Fira and Oia, making it one of Santorini’s most romantic hidden gems.

 Oia